What is Lean Six Sigma?

 It’s a practical, 2-day course focused on giving you an introduction to the core principles of Lean.
 You’ll gain skills you can use immediately and a Yellow Belt certificate.

-This course runs almost every month in Dublin, and no experience is required to attend.
+This course runs almost every month and no experience is required to attend.

-Over 5 days, you’ll gain a strong understanding of Lean Six Sigma, and learn how to actively contribute to process improvement projects in any environment.
+Over 5 days, you achieve a strong understanding of Lean Six Sigma and learn how to actively contribute to process improvement projects in any environment.

 If you have experience in process improvement and want to gain a more advanced understanding and capability, our Black Belt programme may be the perfect choice.